 Messrs.
 Zandman and Webster are employed by Vishay Israel Ltd., an Israeli subsidiary of Vishay Intertechnology, Inc., and are residents of Israel.
-As a result, they are entitled to certain benefits that are generally available to employees in Israel on a non-discriminatory basis, but are not afforded to the other Executive Officers, including:
+As a result, they are entitled to certain benefits that are generally available to employees in Israel on a non-discriminatory basis, but are not afforded to the other Executive Officers.
+These include Company contributions to the following benefits or benefit-funds: